AusClimateService/TIGGE/README.md

 # TIGGE

-This project provides a download script for the [TIGGE](https://confluence.ecmwf.int/display/TIGGE) data from the ECMWF server.
-Specifically, the script is designed to retrieve data for the ECMWF model, though this could be adapted for other models without too much hassle.
+This project provides download scripts for the [TIGGE](https://confluence.ecmwf.int/display/TIGGE) data from the ECMWF server.
+Specifically, the scripts are designed to retrieve data for the ECMWF forecast model, though this could be adapted for other models without too much hassle.
 It allows users to download forecasts for specific time periods and variables.

 *__NOTE__: Public access to this dataset will be transitioning to a new interface, with dates to be announced soon.
 This may impact this retrieval method.
 On the ECMWF website they direct you [here](https://confluence.ecmwf.int/display/DAC/Decommissioning+of+ECMWF+Public+Datasets+Service) for more information on how to access this data in the future.*

+## Contents
+1. `TIGGE_data_retrival.py`: A Python script which can be run from the command line to download TIGGE data.
+2. `TIGGE_copyq_job.sh`: A shell script for submitting a job to the NCI copyq queue.
+3. `TIGGE_copyq_job.py`: A Python script executed by the shell script.

+The copyq files accomplish the same thing as `TIGGE_data_retrival.py` - I have just provided alternative options based on the preference of the user.

 ## ECMWF TIGGE Data Parameters